daattali/beautiful-jekyll/_posts/2020-12-18-simple-meal-planning-with-theme-nights.md

 Tell me I can't be the only one who doesn't enjoy cooking.
 It's sometimes painful for me.
 Always has been.
 I cook out of necessity, but really, one thing that has made it easier for me is _intentional planning_, especially with **simple meal planning with theme nights** as one of those planning strategies.
 Today on the blog, I'm sharing about simple meal planning with theme nights and I'm also sharing 15 simple meal planning theme night ideas.

+### What is a theme night?

+**Simple meal planning with theme nights** means that you pull from a certain theme for each night in your week.
+Reducing decision fatigue and making it easier to pick recipes for each night.
+It's a pretty simple concept, right?!

 _If you're often standing in the kitchen wondering what to make, here are...._

 ### 15 simple meal planning theme night ideas